Weekend curfew in effect across Turkey - Turkey News

 ANKARA- Anadolu Agency

 Turkey imposed another weekend curfew late on Jan.
-22 as part of measures to contain the COVID-19 outbreak.
+29 as part of measures to stem the spread the novel coronavirus.

-Certain sectors such as production, supply, health and agriculture are exempt from the curfews and supermarkets, grocery stores, butchers, and dried fruit shops will operate between 10 a.m. to 5 p.m. over the weekend.
+Certain sectors such as production, supply, health and agriculture are exempt from the curfew and supermarkets, grocery stores, butchers, and dried fruit shops will operate between 10:00 a.m. and 5:00 p.m.
+(0700-1400GMT) over the weekend.